enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	- f-test compare the full model with the reduced model (without the B we want)
 	- We have the variance of the BOLDr that's explained by the reduced model.
 Now, adding the different parameter, how much more variance is explained?
 (Variance because it will deviate from the standard HDR of as well)

-**Why is serial auto-correlation a problem for modeling the BOLD signal HDR-response:**
-**How does the epsilon error term relate to autocorrelation?
 **Why is correlated regressors a problem? #reformulate**
 	Because by avoiding large correlation in our design matrix we can avoid having to change all of the Xs and Betas?
 	2. Ancova**